 In combination these three industries accounted for 2,822 million in total or 38.1% of the total value added by industry in the the Northern Tasmania Region.

 In comparison, the same 3 industries in Tasmania accounted for 15.1% in Health Care and Social Assistance; 9.9% in Agriculture, Forestry and Fishing and 7.2% in Manufacturing.

 The major differences between the value added by industries of the Northern Tasmania Region and Tasmania were:

-- A larger percentage of value added by Financial and Insurance Services (9.0% compared to 7.6%)
+- A smaller percentage of value added by Public Administration and Safety (4.9% compared to 8.0%)